 The Tiger Cave Temple, locally known as Wat Tham Suea, is another of these fascinating sights that you’ll have the chance to come across on your River Kwai Cruise.
 This temple was discovered in 1975 by a Vipassana monk named Jumnean Seelasettho, who was looking for a place to meditate.
 The legend goes that, as he was meditating, he saw tigers roaming around the inside of the cave, thus leading to the name.

-The temple itself is quite a spectacle.
-It has one long, massive staircase with 1,237 steps that lead to the summit with some of the risers reaching heights of 30cm.
+The temple itself is quite a majestic sight.
+It has one and extensive staircase with 1,237 steps that lead to the summit, with some of the stair risers reaching heights of 30cm.

-Proudly standing at the top is a massive golden Buddha that looks out over Krabi an astonishing 278 meters of elevation.
-From here you can see most of the province of Krabi Town as well as the surrounding foothills where the monks live and other temple buildings.
+Proudly standing at the top is a massive golden Buddha overlooking Krabi from an astonishing elevation of 278 meters.
+From here you can see most of the province of Krabi and the surrounding foothills where the monks live, as well as the other temple buildings.

-Bring along your cameras you will want to show your friends and family the spectacular views from the summit of the tiger cave temple.
-Cruise from Bangkok every Monday and Thursday – Join us on our adventure!
+Bring along your camera, as you will surely want to show your friends and family the spectacular views from the summit of this magnificent Tiger Cave Temple.
+Cruises from Bangkok every Monday and Thursday – Join us on our adventure!…